 What About Daycare or School?

 Most kids get fully back to normal within 1 to 5 days, but check with your doctor before sending your child back to school or daycare.
-If your child still has diarrhea, he could still be contagious.
+If your child still has diarrhea, they could still be contagious.

 Even when you get your doctor’s go-ahead, keep in mind that your child may still have some diarrhea or loose poop.